mdomke/pytest-mongodb/README.rst

 =============

-This is a pytest plugin, that enables you to test your code that relies on a database connection to a MongoDB and expectes certain data to be present.
+This is a pytest plugin, that enables you to test your code that relies on a database connection to a MongoDB and expects certain data to be present.
 It allows you to specify fixtures for database collections in JSON/BSON or YAML format.
 Under the hood we use the mongomock_ library, that you should consult for documentation on how to use MongoDB mock objects.
-If suitable you can also use a real MongoDb server.
+If suitable you can also use a real MongoDB server.

-*Note*: This project has been renamed from `humongous` to `pytest-mongodb` in order to conform to the pytest plugin naming conventions and to be more easy to find.
+*Note*: This project has been renamed from `humongous` to `pytest-mongodb` in order to conform to the pytest plugin naming conventions and to be more easy to find on the Python package index.

 Configuration